Tools of the Trade

 These guys turn Wordpress into something much easier to use and customise.
 I was undecided about buying it because it seemed like a lot of money at the time (that was before I made more than a few dollars a month) but the thing that pushed me over the edge was the Facebook group.
 They answer questions, give out free modules and tips.
 It's really great.
 They will release a new version soon that looks pretty amazing - I plan to write a full review at that time.

-With this, you buy the basis Genesis code then add on a 'skin' - that's how I understand it, anyway.
+With this, you buy the basis Genesis code then add on a 'skin'.
 My partner in the authority site project wanted to use it.
-I pushed for Squarespace but we ended up on Wordpress because it has the most plugins and flexibility and I have to say I do really like the theme.
-If you're going to make a lot of sites you wouldn't regret buying the full package.
+I pushed for Squarespace but we ended up on Wordpress/Genesis because it has the most plugins and flexibility and I have to say I do really like the set up.
+If you're going to make a lot of sites you won't regret buying the full package.